ucbrise/flor/CIDR.md

 # Getting Started with FlorDB

-Today I'm excited to introduce FlorDB, a versatile logging database that simplifies how we manage the AI and machine learning lifecycle.
+Today I'm excited to introduce FlorDB, a versatile *hindsight logging database* that simplifies how we manage the AI and machine learning lifecycle.

 Let me start by explaining what makes FlorDB unique.
-While there are many tools out there for managing ML workflows, FlorDB introduces something particularly useful: hindsight logging.
-Imagine you're deep into training a model, and you suddenly realize you forgot to track an important metric.
+While there are many tools out there for managing ML workflows, FlorDB introduces something particularly useful: *hindsight logging*.
+Imagine you're many hours into training a model, and you suddenly realize you forgot to track an important metric.
 Traditionally, this would mean starting over from scratch.
-But with FlorDB, you can add those logging statements after the fact and efficiently replay your training with the new logging in place.
+But with FlorDB, you can add those logging statements after the fact and efficiently replay your training with the new logging in place -- often in just seconds.

 FlorDB is designed to integrate seamlessly with your existing workflow.
 Whether you're using Make for basic automation, Airflow for complex pipelines, MLFlow for experiment tracking, or Slurm for cluster management – FlorDB works alongside all of them.

 What makes FlorDB particularly useful is its adaptability.
 It can serve as your:
+- Git-aware logging library
+- Checkpoint/Restore system for long-running Python tasks
 - Model registry for version control
-- Feature store for managing training data
+- Feature store for materializing results of featurization
-- Labeling solution for data annotation
+- Label management solution for data annotation
 - And more, adapting to your specific needs

 ## Installation